Foddy/node-red-contrib-huemagic/README.md

 | **model**           | object | The model object of the sensor includes model specific information like the model.id, model.manufacturer, model.name and model.type |

 ## Hue Lux Sensor
-Use the Hue Brightness node to receive the current light level in Lux and daylight / darkness *(you can find this node under the output category of your nodes palette)*.
+Use the Hue Brightness node to receive the current light level in Lux and daylight / darkness.

 ![Hue Lux Example](https://cloud.foddys.com/mX3W/hue-lux.png)